Apex Legends Seer abilities, tips and tricks

 Seer has access to three abilities: Heart Seeker (Passive), Focus Of Attention (Tactical), and Exhibit (Ultimate).
 All three of them revolve around the detection of enemies nearby.
 He is also a Recon Legend, which means he is able to scan Survey Beacons dotted about each map to reveal the next ring location, just like other Recon Legends Valkyrie, Pathfinder, Bloodhound, and Crypto.

 Each of Seer's abilities will be explained and discussed below.
-At first glance he does appear to enjoy a very powerful skillset which may catapult him into the top tiers where all the best Apex Legends characters reside.
+At first glance he does appear to enjoy a very powerful skillset which immediately catapults him into the top tiers where all the best Apex Legends characters reside.
 But as with all other Legends, you'll only be able to consistently win matches by mastering his abilities and understanding their limitations.

 Seer tips and tricks